Air Illinois: History

-The crash
+Accidents and incidents

 In October 1983, Air Illinois Flight 710 flying between Chicago, Illinois and Carbondale, Illinois via Springfield, Illinois crashed in poor weather near Pinckneyville, Illinois.
 Three crew members and seven passengers lost their lives.

-Several weeks after the crash the FAA grounded the company and began official hearings into the crash.
+Several weeks after the accident, the Federal Aviation Administration grounded the company and began official hearings into the accident.
 The cause was determined to be pilot error after the plane's generators failed two minutes after takeoff yet the crew elected to "push on" to their destination, crashing in a pasture when the plane lost all electrical power.

 Following this, the company lost $1 million.
 Measures were taken to bring the safety to federal standards.
 Most company employees were placed on furlough and after an extensive rewrite of the company's operations manual the FAA granted an operating certificate for FAR part 121 flight operations which was composed of jet service utilizing their BAC One-Eleven aircraft.
 The operating certificate for the most lucrative part of their original operation, which was under FAR part 135 rules, was delayed.
 This fact, along with substantially lower passenger loads, led airline officials to cease operating and file for Chapter 11 bankruptcy in April 1984.
 Meanwhile, the commuter airline Air Midwest had dropped its plans to acquire Air Illinois.